-To assign a user (or a different user) to an issue:
+To assign a user to an issue:

 - 1. From the issues list in the Remediation View, select an issue. - 2.
-From the User list on the Audit tab, select the username for the user to assign to the issue.
+Select the Audit tab, and then from the User list, select a user name.
+To leave the issue unassigned, select the blank value from the list.